-The following system items refer to specific information regarding device groups that have been configured in the DAServer.
+The following system items refer to specific information regarding device groups that are configured in the DAServer.

-System Item Name (Type) Type/Access Rights Description Values \$SYS\$UpdateInterval DWord/Read Write Used to access the currently set update interval.
+System Item Name (Type) Type/Access Rights Description Values \$SYS\$UpdateInterval DWord/Read Write Accesses the currently set update interval.
 It is the current update interval of the device group in milliseconds.
 A client can poke new values into this item.
 The value of zero indicates that non-system items on that topic are not updated (data for these items are not acquired from the device).
 RANGE: 12147483647 0: Topic inactive, no items are updated.
 Data acquisition is stopped. >0: Expected updated interval for the set of all items in the device group. \$SYS\$MaxInterval DWord/Read Not supported by this DAServer.
 Always returns zero.

-System Item Name (Type) Type/Access Rights Description Values \$SYS\$WriteComplete Integer/Read Write Used to access the state of pending write activities on the corresponding device group.
+System Item Name (Type) Type/Access Rights Description Values \$SYS\$WriteComplete Integer/Read Write Accesses the state of pending write activities on the corresponding device group.
 On device group creation (adding items to an OPC group), the value of this system item is initially 1, indicating all write activities are complete - no pokes are pending.
 RANGE: -1, 0, 1 1: Write complete (no writes are pending - initial state).
 0: Writes are pending. -1: Writes completed with errors.
 If values are poked into any items of the device group, the value of this item changes to 0, indicating write activity is currently in progress.
 If the server has completed all write activities, the value of this item changes to 1 if all pokes were successful or to -1 if at least one poke has failed.
 If the value of this item is not zero, the client can poke 1 or -1 to it (poke a 1 to clear errors, or a -1 to test a client reaction on write errors).
 If the value of this item is zero, it cannot be poked.

-System Item Name (Type) Type/Access Rights Description Values \$SYS\$ReadComplete Integer/ ReadWrite Used to access the state of initial reads on all items in the corresponding device group.
-The value is 1 if all RANGE: -1, 0, 1 1: Read complete (all values have been read). active items in a device group have been read at least once.
-0: Not all values have been read1: All values If at least one item in the device group is activated, this item changes to 0.
-It changes to 1 if all items have been read successfully, or to -1 if at least one item has a non-good quality. have been read but some have a non-good quality.
+System Item Name (Type) Type/Access Rights Description Values \$SYS\$ReadComplete ReadWrite initial reads on all items in the corresponding device group.
+The value is 1 if all active items in a device group have been read at least RANGE: -1, 0, 1 1: Read complete (all values have been read). active items in a device group have 0: Not all values have been read1: All values once.
+If at least one item is the device group is activated, this item changes to 0.
+It changes to 1 if all items have been reasuccessfully, or to -1 if at least one item has a non-good quality. have been read but some have a non-good quality.
 Poking a 0 to this item resets the internal read states of all items in this device group.
 This resets this item to 0.
-If all items are read again after this poke, this item changes back to 1 or -1. \$SYS\$ItemCount DWord/Read Used to access the number of items in the corresponding device group.
-This item is read-only.
-RANGE: 02147483647 >=0: Number of items. \$SYS\$ActiveItemCount DWord/Read Used to access the number of active items in the corresponding device group.
+If all items are read again after this poke, this item changes back to 1 or -1. \$SYS\$ItemCount DWord/Read Accesses the number of items in the RANGE: 02147483647 corresponding device group.
+This item is read-only. >=0: Number of items. \$SYS\$ActiveItemCount DWord/Read Accesses the number of active items in the corresponding device group.
 This item is read-only.
 RANGE: 02147483647 >=0: Number of active items.

-System Item Name (Type) Type/Access Rights Description Values \$SYS\$ErrorCount DWord/Read Used to access the number of all items (active and inactive) that have errors (non-good OPC quality) in the corresponding topic.
+System Item Name (Type) Type/Access Rights Description Values \$SYS\$ErrorCount DWord/Read Accesses the number of all items (active and inactive) that have errors (non-good OPC quality) in the corresponding topic.
 If the communications status of a device group is bad, all items have errors.
 This item is read-only.
 RANGE: 02147483647 >=0: Number of all items (active and inactive) with errors. \$SYS\$PollNow Boolean/Read Write Not supported by this DAServer.